December 8th, 2019 · 31 min read

 Focus on efficiency.
 The reason most of us give up on a goal is because we don’t see results.
 By focusing on the things that matter, it makes learning fun.
 But it doesn’t end here.
 Learning never stops, and your goal was to get employed as soon as possible so that from that point on, everyday you are receiving a salary to learn.

 Coding gets more and more fun with each passing day and it’s even better when you are getting paid every day to solve problems and develop your skills.
 The real growth happens when you start working on real projects with real teams.
 That’s why I strongly believe that you want your ‘study’ period to be as short as possible, in order to avoid debt, and increase your time in the best environment for learning: working in teams.
 I wouldn’t even recommend freelancing to start off.
 You want to surround yourself in an environment where everybody is smarter than you and you are working everyday with them.
 From there, be a sponge and absorb all of the information.

-I created an online course: The Complete Web Developer in 2020 where I walk you through the entire steps I mentioned above if you want everything in one place, extra help, or you want to support my work.
+I created an online course: The Complete Web Developer in 2020 where I walk you through the entire steps I mentioned above if you want everything in one place, extra help with your questions, or you want to support my work.
 We also have a private community of thousands of developers going through the course and helping each other out every day.
-It’s over 200 HD videos and 30+ hours of content.
-It took an insane # of hours to make.
+It’s over 200 HD videos and 34+ hours of content.
+It took an insane number of hours to make.
 But I’m really proud of how everything turned out.
-I strongly believe it is better than any bootcamp material out there but don't take my word for it and read 25,000+ 5-star ratings from my students!
+I strongly believe it is better than any bootcamp material out there.

 Go to Part 2 of this article: Don’t Be A Junior Developer

 If you enjoyed this post and want to get more like it in the future, subscribe below.
 By joining the ZTM community of over 100,000 developers you’ll receive Web Developer Monthly (the fastest growing monthly newsletter for developers) and other exclusive ZTM posts, opportunities and offers.